Skip to main content

 A contested matter emerged after confirmation, when Fisher-Titus Health filed an administrative expense claim that both the reorganized debtor and Firelands challenged.

 Administrative expense claim timeline.
-Fisher-Titus filed its administrative expense application on June 13, 2025, approximately two months after the Confirmation Order.
+Fisher-Titus filed its Administrative Expense Application on June 13, 2025, approximately two months after the Confirmation Order.
 The nature of the claim—and the basis for administrative expense priority—was set forth in the application.
 Under section 503 of the Bankruptcy Code, administrative expenses are entitled to priority payment and include costs and expenses of preserving the estate incurred after the bankruptcy filing.

 Firelands Regional Health System filed an objection on July 15, 2025.
 The reorganized debtor filed its own objection the following day.